 If you do decide to participate in a service trip this summer, do your research and choose an organization that prioritizes the community’s needs.
 Don’t be afraid to reach out to international music therapists to inquire about ethical concerns.
 Prepare yourself by learning culturally relevant music.
 Most importantly, reflect on your own motivations and actively seek supervision throughout the process to protect your clients and meet their needs.

 Krystine Smith is a Marine Corps veteran and Board Certified Music Therapist who works with the veteran population in Miami, FL.
 Krystine graduated from the University of Miami and is currently pursuing her Masters of Arts in Music Therapy at Saint Mary of the Woods College.

 As leaders in healthcare, the care and protection of our clients should be the WHY behind everything we do.
 Want to learn more about what a competent, compassionate, and culturally-sensitive practice looks like?
-Check out our Ethics and Human Rights course by Natasha Thomas, MS, MT-BC.
+Check out our Ethics and Human Rights course by Natasha Thomas, PhD, MT-BC.
 It fulfills the ethics requirement!
 Here’s what’s you’ll take away:

 - Learn a 5-point framework for exploring ethics & human rights so that as you encounter ethical dilemmas you’ll feel confident moving forward.

 - Get access to the supportive forum where all your questions get answered.

 - Be a witness to deep exploration of how our cultural background impacts the service to our clients, so that your clients may feel even more honored and understood.